Lme20/WeatherApp/README.md

 # WeatherApp-project

 A simple program which implements Openweathermaps API for weather details on specific locations, including temperature, weather description, wind speed and humidity.
+More specifically, this basic program implements http://openweathermap.org/current, all input data is obtained through the API.

 <img src="https://github.com/Lme20/WeatherApp/blob/main/source/screenshot_prev.png" width="450">

 Note: best adapted to phones and 1920 X 1080 monitors.

+As a simple yet cool feature, images rendered in the program will be related to the searched location.

 ## 1. Installation